 The programme also included the Society for Storytelling’s annual gathering, bringing professional storytellers from across the UK to Plymouth for a weekend of storytelling through music, dance, interactive workshops and talks.

-The Plymouth Festival of Words is a partnership between Literature Works, the literature development agency for the South West, Peninsula Arts at Plymouth University, Plymouth Museums Galleries Archives, and is supported by Arts Council England.
+The Plymouth Festival of Words is a partnership between Literature Works, the literature development agency for the South West, The Arts Institute at the University of Plymouth, Plymouth Museums Galleries Archives, and is supported by Arts Council England.

 Please note, the 2017 Festival has now finished.